usrk04134-droid/adapt/adaptio/scripts/weldreport_preface.md

 Each subplot overlays one or two **ABW profiles**:

-- **Gray** shows an abw profile from the start of the process, with Z values offset by the **stickout**.
+- **Gray** shows an abw profile from the start of the process.
 - **Green** (if available) shows a profile captured during a post-welding scan.

 ## Coordinates and reference

-All torch coordinates in the plots are **relative to `mcs[0]`** (the local groove reference at the same scanner epoch).
-We use `mcs` rather than the delayed `mcsDelayed` representation.
-Relative positions are computed as:
+All coordinates in the plots are **relative to `abw0`** (the left top corner of the groove).
+We use `hybrid groove` as reference in the figures.
+The `hybrid groove` is what is used by Adaptio for the joint tracking.
+It is a combination of direct and delayed scanner data.
+The bead positions are calculated as follows:

-- **X:** `slides.actual.horizontal - mcs[0].x`
+- **X:** `slides.actual.horizontal - abw0.x`
-- **Z:** `slides.actual.vertical - mcs[0].z`
+- **Z:** `slides.actual.vertical - stickout - abw0.z`

-MCS is the Machine Coordinate System used in Adaptio.
-This is also directly used by the PLC slides control.
-ABW profile points are plotted relative to this same reference, with Z offset by the current stickout.
-The joint tracking and bead placement functions use a combination of realtime and delayed scanner data.
-There is no specification of exactly how these should be used under different circumstances.
+All coordinates are expressed in the Machine Coordinate System (MCS) used in Adaptio.
+MCS is also directly used by the PLC slides control.
+The joint tracking and bead placement functions use a combination of realtime and delayed scanner data (`hybrid groove`).
 When the joint moves rapidly due to for example longitudinal welds, the system acts on realtime scanner data.
 In situations when overlapping beads, the system instead acts on delayed data.
-In this report `mcs` (realtime scanner data), rather than `mcsDelayed` (delayed scanner data), is used as reference.
-This explains why some figures show bead locations seemingly below the abw profile.

 ## Layer numbering across sessions

-Layer numbering carries across multiple ABP starts.
+Layer numbering carries across multiple ABP sessions.
 The report tracks **ABP start** events and **steady ABP** entries and adjusts the stored `layerNo` so that layers increase monotonically from the beginning to the end of the log.
-The first ABP start initializes the session; subsequent ABP starts advance the layer baseline to the maximum layer encountered so far.
 Beads without annotation were welded using joint tracking (not abp).

 ## Angular selection